eliihen/wsta/wsta.md

               config key: follow_redirect (Boolean)

+       -p NAME
+              Tell  wsta  to  use  a configuration profile for this connection only.
+The name of the profile is  the  name  of  the  folder  in
+              $XDG_CONFIG_HOME/wsta  where  the  file  that is to be loaded is located.

+              If you want a profile to  be  used  without  -p,  use  the  file
+              $XDG_CONFIG_HOME/wsta/wsta.conf.

+              Also see the FILES section.

        -v, --verbose
               Make wsta more verbose.
 This option will print varying levels of output to stdout.
-It can be provided up to three times in  order to  log  more  verbose  output.
-The first level will mostly just tell you which step wsta is currently executing and provide more detailed  error reports.
-The two other options are for debugging purposes.
+It can be provided up to four times  in  order to  log  more  verbose  output.
+The first level will mostly just provide more detailed error reports.
+The other  levels  are  for debugging purposes.

        -V, --version